Christmas in Japan: Everything You Need to Know

 The Best Places to Experience Christmas in Japan

-There’s a huge range of destinations to consider if you are planning on spending Christmas in Japan.
+There’s a huge range of destinations to consider if you are planning on experiencing a Japan Christmas.
 There’s also a fantastic array of activities to enjoy, from Christmas events to skiing or bathing in hot springs.

-There’s no place like the capital to spend Christmas.
+There’s no place like the capital to spend Christmas in Japan.
 While Tokyo is a fantastic city to visit any time of the year, in December there’s a real buzz of anticipation in the air.